 3rd Party Reproduction

-As a Reproductive Health Psychologist, I complete psychoeducational consultations for those undergoing 3rd party reproduction using donor egg, donor sperm, donor embryos and/or gestational carriers to build their family.
+As a Reproductive Health Psychologist, I complete psychoeducational consultations for those undergoing 3rd party reproduction/donor assisted family building using donor egg, donor sperm, donor embryos and/or gestational carriers to build their family.
 I also complete psychological screenings including clinical interview and psychological testing for gestational carriers, egg donors, and sperm donors.

 The field of reproductive health, particularly third-party reproduction, can involve complex and sensitive issues.
 Regular training and consultation help you stay abreast of changes in laws, guidelines, and best practices.
 It also allows you to continually enhance your skills in supporting individuals and couples through the various stages of the reproductive journey.